 Professor Emeritus, Princeton University

-Retirement brings an opportunity to think about a field from a fresh perspective.
-While reviewing the undergraduate course at Princeton taught in operations research (along with the textbooks, both widely used by other schools), I came to the conclusion that we are approaching how we introduce optimization completely backward, especially given the status of optimization solvers.
-There is far too much emphasis on sophisticated algorithms for complex problems and not enough emphasis on modeling decision problems that actually arise in practice.
+My retirement in 2020 allowed me to think about a field from a fresh perspective.
+While reviewing the undergraduate course at Princeton taught in operations research (along with the textbooks, both widely used by other schools), I concluded that we are approaching how we introduce optimization completely backward, especially given the status of optimization solvers.
+There is far too much emphasis on sophisticated algorithms for complex problems and not enough emphasis on modeling decision problems that arise in practice.

 - Optimization should be the science of making the best decisions we can.